 High Activity Patterns in ASD

-Increased activity in the anterior cingulate gyrus and lateral prefrontal cortex, relating to symptoms such as:
+Increased activity in the anterior cingulate gyrus and lateral prefrontal cortex, linked to symptoms such as:

-An overall increase of activity throughout the brain, which may be associated with inflammation and be related to:
+An overall increase of activity throughout the brain, which may be associated with inflammation, and contribute to symptoms of:

 Low Activity Patterns in ASD

-Decreased activity in the back portion of the brain, especially in the parietal and temporal lobes, contributing to:
+Overall decreased activity on the surface of the brain as well as in the parietal and temporal lobes, contributing to:

 “With A Better Brain Comes A Better Life”